If you want to save money in Vegas, you will enjoy this guide.

 Another advantage of booking directly is you can cancel all the way up to a few days without losing any money.

-Be sure to look out for vegas promo codes when booking directly to save you even more money or get special bonus like resort credit or room upgrades.
+Be sure to look out for vegas hotel discounts when booking directly to save you even more money or get a special bonus like resort credit or room upgrades.

 8. Stay Mid-week and Avoid Holidays

 Checking in on a Monday through Wednesday is always the cheapest option.
-Thursday and Fridays get more expensive and Saturday is the worst for la vegas hotel rates.
+Thursday and Friday get more expensive and Saturday is the worst for las vegas hotel rates.